sndrake/StatsWorkshop/StatsWorkshop.md

 The effect of the Proficiency-Intervention interaction is 0.066: 6.6% of the variance in the Score is explained by interaction between  Proficiency & Intervention.

 Notice that the percentages don't sum to 100%.
 28.5% of the variance isn't explained by any of the factors.
 This is fairly ordinary—it would be incredible to explain all of the variation in your data!
+However, in the fuzzy world of social sciences, a model that explains 71.5% of the variance in scores is still very rare to see.